Unlocking the Secrets of Background Eraser Tool Photoshop

 This feature helps to find the matched pixels of the sampling color, and Photoshop can delete those matched pixels from anywhere in the image.

-Even if the crosshair doesn’t touch the matched pixel, Photoshop keeps on deleting those matched pixels.
+Even if the crosshair doesn’t touch the matched pixel, Photoshop keeps deleting those matched pixels.
 So, with the Discontiguous features selected, you can delete any portion of the sky that comes through the petals and the sunflowers.

 Now, unfortunately, one problem arises.
 Let’s zoom in on the image.
-You will still find some darker grey areas surrounding the petals and the sunflowers.
+You will still find darker grey areas surrounding the petals and the sunflowers.
 To see the color, let’s make the background entirely black.

-With the option Discontiguous selected, the petals and the sunflowers still require a little push to get the best result from this tool.
-At this point, the option of Tolerance comes.
-Let’s look at this option in the upcoming section.
+With the Option Discontiguous selected, the petals and the sunflowers still require a little push to get the best result from this tool.
+At this point, the Option of Tolerance comes.
+Let’s look at this Option in the upcoming section.

 The tolerance option is the 3rd prime feature of this tool, which will allow you to make a difference between the pixel color and sampled color so that Photoshop can erase the matched pixel color.